cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

-So even if open access reduced costs to libraries, it still may not reduce cost on taxpayers at large, which are who fund much of publishing much of this research.
+So even if open access reduced costs to libraries, it still may not reduce cost on taxpayers, who fund much of of this research.

 | Year | PLOS ONE APC Fee | $ increase | % increase |
 | ---- | ---------------- | ---------- | ---------- |